agroce/testleveldb/README.md

 Make sure to use a clang >= 6.0 to compile!

-4.  edit this repo's Makefile to point to a >= 6.0 clang, to leveldb, and to rocksdb.  edit `TestLevelDB.cpp` with locations for the respective databases.
+4.  edit this repo's Makefile to point to a >= 6.0 clang instead of AFL, to leveldb, and to rocksdb

 Using a ramdisk for the databases is *STRONGLY* recommended, unless you want to both fuzz slowly and burn out your SSD.